mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

    -  RelMan is responsible for reviewing the scheduled change to ensure that the shipping time is correct and to authorize that the release may be shipped.
-If circumstances change (eg, we discover a bug we’re not willing to ship) after they sign off, they must revoke their signoff in Balrog.
+If circumstances change (eg, we discover a bug we're not willing to ship) after they sign off, they must revoke their signoff in Balrog.

 example